Lumbricus terrestris: Ecology

-Lumbricus terrestris is a deep-burrowing anecic earthworm, that is, it builds deep vertical burrows and surfaces to feed, as opposed to burrowing through the soil for its food as endogeic species.
-It removes litter from the soil surface, pulling it down into the mineral layer, and deposit casts of mixed organic and mineral material on the soil surface.
-It lives in semi-permanent burrows and can reside in or escape to deeper soil layers.
+Lumbricus terrestris is a deep-burrowing anecic earthworm which builds deep vertical burrows and surfaces to feed as opposed to burrowing through the soil for its food as endogeic species do.
+It removes litter from the soil surface, pulling it down into the mineral layer, and deposits casts of mixed organic and mineral material on the soil surface.
+It has invaded some areas with podzol soil profiles and destroyed their distinctive banded appearance (thick dark organic litter on the surface underlain by pale E horizon and below that brown or reddish B horizon), creating a new horizon sequence of thin litter and dark Ap (representing the worms' mixing zone) over the B. It lives in semi-permanent burrows and can reside in or escape to deeper soil layers.

-Its activity is limited by temperature and humidity.
-High soil and night air temperatures inhibit activity, as do low night moisture and dry soil.
-During such times, particularly in the summer, the worms will retreat to the deepest parts of their burrows.
+High night air temperatures and hot soil inhibit Lumbricus terrestris' activity, as does low night moisture and dry soil.
+During such times, particularly in the summer, it will retreat to the deepest parts of its burrows.
 Winter temperatures can also reduce activity, while activity in maritime climates can continue through winter.

 Lumbricus terrestris can strongly influence soil fungi, creating distinctive micro-habitats called middens, which strongly affect the spatial distribution of plant litter and litter-dwelling animals on the soil surface.
 In the soil system, L. terrestris worm casts have a relationship with plants which can be seen in such scenarios as plant propagation from seed or clone.
-Worm casts initiate root development, root biomass, and in effect, increase root percentage as opposed to the soil and soil systems without worm casts.
+Worm casts initiate root development, root biomass, and in effect increase root percentage as opposed to soil and soil systems without worm casts.

-In parts of Europe, notably the Atlantic fringe of northwestern Europe, it is now locally endangered due to predation by the New Zealand flatworm (Arthurdendyus triangulatus) and the Australian flatworm (Australoplana sanguinea), two predatory flatworms accidentally introduced from New Zealand and Australia.
-These predators are very efficient earthworm eaters, being able to survive for lengthy periods with no food, so still persist even when their prey has dropped to unsustainably low populations.
-In some areas, this is having a seriously adverse effect on the soil structure and quality.
-The soil aeration and organic material mixing previously done by the earthworms has ceased in some areas.
+In parts of Europe, notably the Atlantic fringe of northwestern Europe, Lumbricus terrestris is now locally endangered due to predation by the New Zealand flatworm (Arthurdendyus triangulatus) and the Australian flatworm (Australoplana sanguinea), two predatory flatworms accidentally introduced from New Zealand and Australia.
+These predators are very efficient earthworm eaters, being able to survive for lengthy periods with no food, so persist even when their prey has dropped to unsustainably low populations.
+In some areas, this has a serious adverse effect on soil structure and quality, as the soil aeration and organic material mixing previously done by the earthworms has ceased in some areas.

 Diet

 Lumbricus terrestris is a detritivore that eats mainly dead leaves on the soil floor and A-horizon mineral soil.
 Preference is associated with high concentrations of calcium and likely nitrogen.
 As a result, basswood, ash and aspen are most favored, followed by sugar maple and maple varieties.
-Oak is less palatable due to its low concentration of calcium, but will be eaten if no higher calcium leaves are available.
+Oak is less palatable due to its low concentration of calcium, but will be eaten if no leaves higher in calcium are available.

-While they generally feed on plant material, they have been observed feeding on dead insects, soil micro-organisms, and feces.
+While Lumbricus terrestris generally feeds on plant material, it has also been observed feeding on dead insects, soil micro-organisms, and feces.